OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/table/table.md

 }
 ```

 In the widgets.json file, we're creating a widget that shows the current Total Value Locked (TVL) for various blockchain chains using data from the Defi Llama API.
-We've set it up under the "crypto" category and defining the columnsDefs to further configure the table.
-We'll also set gridData to determine the widget's size on the dashboard.
+We've set it up under the "crypto" category and defining some of the columnsDefs to further configure the table - you'll notice we have set showAll to true - so it will still return all of the data from the endpoints as columns, we just wanted to configure some to have a different header and other data.
+We'll also set gridData to set the widget's size on the dashboard.

-For more information on the `widgets.json` file, see the [Widgets.json](/content/terminal/custom-backend/widgets.json) page.
+For more information on the `widgets.json` file, see the [Widgets.json](../widgets.json) or [Column and Cell Rendering](Column%20and%20Cell%20Rendering.md).

 ## Step 3: Run the Application